 All students are expected to be in a state of health such that they may participate in the academic program, including patient care, without posing a risk to themselves or others.

-All applicants are encouraged to review the Council of Ontario Faculties of Medicine Policy Document entitled Essential Skills and Abilities Required for the Study of Medicine.
+All applicants are encouraged to review the Council of Ontario Faculties of Medicine Policy Document entitled Essential Skills and Abilities Required for Entry to a Medical Degree Program.

 Students who are accepted into the program, who have a communicable disease, may pursue their studies provided that their continued involvement does not pose a health or safety hazard to themselves or others.
 Please review McMaster’s policy on Communicable Diseases and Occupational Health here.